 “Cadenshae’s clothing enables me to discreetly breastfeed, and gives me more confidence in public.
 It helps me get out of the house more.”

 “Stylish clothing that fits perfectly into my lifestyle, allowing me to easily breastfeed while getting out to exercise for my sanity’s sake, and saving me a tonne of time.”

 “Made it easy to get back into sports without having to worry about quitting breastfeeding.”

-“The active hoodie has made it possible to continue to breastfeed my baby in winter without undressing.”
+“The casual hoodie has made it possible to continue to breastfeed my baby in winter, without undressing.”